 Ports America’s cruise operations routinely achieve overall high guest satisfaction ratings for baggage handling and terminal service, in accordance with cruise line rating systems.
 Quality of service throughout our cruise operations network is ensured by Internal Quality Management, with safety as the cornerstone to successful operations and sharing of best practices.

-Ports America has a long-term agreement to manage and operate both the Manhattan Cruise Terminal on the Hudson River in New York and the Brooklyn Cruise Terminal through 2029.
+Ports America has a long-term concession agreement with the New York City Economic Development Corporation to manage and operate both the Manhattan Cruise Terminal on the Hudson River in New York and the Brooklyn Cruise Terminal through 2029.
 This exclusive management contract provides for services that include terminal management, vessel berthing and stevedoring, maintenance, parking, security, billing, and additional operations at both terminals.
 Ports America also will provide ancillary services such as event management and military and yacht dockings.

-Ports America recently signed a long-term agreement with the Port of Los Angeles to manage and operate the Los Angeles Cruise Terminal, also known as World Cruise Center, in San Pedro, California, as well as the port’s alternative cruise facility at the outer harbor.
+Ports America also has a long-term concession agreement with the Port of Los Angeles to manage and operate the Los Angeles Cruise Terminal, also known as World Cruise Center, in San Pedro, California, as well as the port’s alternative cruise facility at the outer harbor.
 This prestigious contract provides for management services, maintenance coordination, security and special event management.
-The World Cruise Center comprises three terminal buildings, offering 2,850 linear feet of docking space in an 18-acre dedicated cruise facility.
+The World Cruise Center comprises two terminal buildings, offering 2,850 linear feet of docking space in an 18-acre dedicated cruise facility.